-(a) General Level 1 procedures.

-- (I) The IC completes application and submits it to the utility. - (II) The utility acknowledges to the customer receipt of the application within three business days of receipt. - (III) The utility evaluates the application for completeness and notifies the customer within ten business days of receipt that the application is or is not complete and, if not, advises what material is missing. - (IV) Within ten business days, the utility shall verify whether the interconnection resource can be interconnected safely and reliability using the same screens as applied in Level 2 process as set forth in rule 3855 except for screens (V), (VI), (X) and (XI) which will not be deemed necessary for the Level 1 process (25 kW AC Inverter Process).
-If the interconnection fails these screens, the utility shall consider this a failure of the Level 2 process screens in rule 3855.
-The utility shall continue the interconnection review under the Level 2 process, starting at paragraph 3855(c), provided that the IC pays the difference in the Level 2 process application fee and deposit requirements.
-The utility may also review the application within the 105 business day period to evaluate issues associated with highly seasonal circuits. - (V) Provided all the criteria of this rule 3854 are met, unless the utility determines and demonstrates that the interconnection resource cannot be interconnected safely and
+- (a) General Level 1 procedures. - (I) The IC completes application and submits it to the utility. - (II) The utility acknowledges to the customer receipt of the application within three business days of receipt. - (III) The utility evaluates the application for completeness and notifies the customer within ten business days of receipt that the application is or is not complete and, if not, advises what material is missing. - (IV) Within ten business days, the utility shall verify whether the interconnection resource can be interconnected safely and reliability using the same screens as applied in Level 2

+Process as set forth in rule 3855 except for screens (V), (VI), (X) and (XI) which will not be deemed necessary for the Level 1 Process (25 kW AC Inverter Process).
+If the interconnection fails these screens, the utility shall generally consider this a failure of the

+Level 2 Process screens in rule 3855.
+The utility shall continue the interconnection review under the Level 2 Process, starting at paragraph 3855(c), provided that the IC pays the difference in the Level 2 Process application fee and deposit requirements.
+The utility may also review the application within the ten-business day period to evaluate issues associated with highly seasonal circuits.
+However, if the proposed interconnection fails the screens, but the utility determines that the small generating facility may nevertheless be interconnected consistent with safety, reliability, and power quality standards, the utility shall provide the IC an executable interconnection agreement within five business days after the determination.

-- reliably and requires upgrades, the utility approves and executes the application and returns it to the customer within ten business days. - (VI) After installation, the customer returns the certificate of completion to the utility.
+- (V) Provided all the criteria of this rule 3854 are met, unless the utility determines and demonstrates that the interconnection resource cannot be interconnected safely and reliably and requires upgrades, the utility approves and executes the application and returns it to the customer within ten business days. - (VI) After installation, the customer returns the certificate of completion to the utility.
 Prior to parallel operation, the utility may inspect the interconnection resource for compliance with standards, which may include a witness test, and may schedule appropriate metering replacement, if necessary.
 The utilities should define "witness test" in their interconnection tariff. - (VII) The utility shall notify the customer that parallel operation of the interconnection resource is authorized within ten business days of the certificate of completion.
 If the witness test is not satisfactory, the utility has the right to disconnect the interconnection resource.

-The customer has no right to operate in parallel until a witness test has been performed, or previously waived in the application.
-The utility is obligated to complete this witness test within ten business days of the receipt of the certificate of completion. - (b) Level 1 application.
+The customer has no right to operate in parallel until a witness test has been performed, or previously waived on the application.
+The utility is obligated to complete this witness test within ten business days of the receipt of the certificate of completion. - (b) Level 1 application. - (I) The customer must provide in the application the contact information for the legal applicant (i.e., the interconnection customer).

-(B)

-- (I) The customer must provide in the application the contact information for the legal applicant (i.e., the interconnection customer).
 If another entity is responsible for interfacing with the utility, that contact information must be provided on the application. - (II) The application is considered complete when it provides all applicable and correct information as required below.
-Additional information to evaluate the application may be required. - (III) The application shall include the following information, as applicable:
+Additional information to evaluate the application may be required.

+(III) The application shall include the following ng information, as applicable:

-(A) Processing to ee.
-A ree or must accompa iny this application. - -
+(A) Processing fee.
+A fee of must accompany this application.